Aim

-Blurry vision is
+Blurry

 side effects (actually it has many beneficial side effects!)